vanruesc/spatial-controls/.github/CONTRIBUTING.md

 This operation is similar to merging, except you're in fact rewriting your local history.
 After rebasing, you'll need to use `git push --force my-feature`.

-You can add more commits to your feature branch after you created the PR.
+You can add more commits to your feature branch after you created the Pull Request.
 This means that you can change things later if necessary.